Music of The Last of Us: The Last of Us

 The soundtrack for The Last of Us comprises songs from the game, composed and produced by Gustavo Santaolalla.
 The soundtrack spans thirty tracks, covering a duration of 56 minutes.
 Sony Computer Entertainment first published the album digitally via iTunes on June 7, 2013, and physically on June 13, 2013.
 The soundtrack was also included as pre-order downloadable content in the Sights and Sounds Pack.

 The orchestral score, performed by the Nashville Scoring Orchestra, was recorded at Ocean Way Studios in Nashville, while the soundtrack's drums and percussion, performed by Santaolalla, M.B.
-Gordy and Jonathan Mayer, was recorded at EastWest Studios in Hollywood.
+Gordy, and Jonathan Mayer, was recorded at EastWest Studios in Hollywood.
 All recording was done by Mark Senasac and Aníbal Kerpel.
 The soundtrack was mastered by Tom Baker at Precision Mastering in Los Angeles.

-In the context of the game, the soundtrack was well received.
-Andy Kelly of Computer and Video Games felt that the score is "sparse and delicate"; Eurogamers Oli Welsh echoed these statements, adding that the music complements the game's environments.
-Jim Sterling of Destructoid also praised the music's ability to complement gameplay.
-Matt Helgeson of Game Informer praised Santaolalla's work, calling it "understated and haunting".
-Chris Kerr of Side One felt that the soundtrack was "the perfect companion" to the game, stating that it is "poignant, moving, and overflowing with desolate hope".
-Similarly, Keri Honea of Game Revolution felt that the album can be "easily enjoy[ed] outside of the game", praising its unusual tracks and sound.
-GameSpots Tom Mc Shea named the music as one of the game's standout features, calling it "exceptional" and praising its addition during emotional scenes.
-Thom Jurek of AllMusic praised the album's variety, stating that Santaolalla manages to "draw in and keep the attention of the listener."
+In the United Kingdom, the album topped the Soundtrack Albums Chart in July 2024, having previously charted several times since its release.
+It simultaneously peaked at 33 on the Vinyl Albums Chart, 79 on the Physical Albums Chart, 84 on the Scottish Albums Chart, and 92 on the Albums Sales Chart.
+In France, it charted at 154 in December 2022.

 The Last of Us Volume 2

 The Last of Us Volume 2, the soundtrack for the downloadable content The Last of Us: Left Behind, features compositions from the game, composed and produced by Gustavo Santaolalla.
 It also features works from Andrew Buresh, Anthony Caruso, and Jonathan Mayer, as well as some additional tracks from the main game.
 The soundtrack spans 25 tracks, covering a duration of 58 minutes.
 Sony Computer Entertainment first published the album on iTunes and Amazon Music on February 7, 2014, one week prior to the release of Left Behind.

 The recording and mastering of the soundtrack took place in the same locations as the first album.
-The orchestral score, performed by the Nashville Scoring Orchestra, was recorded at Ocean Way Studios in Nashville, while the soundtrack's drums and percussion, performed by M.B.
-Gordy, Santaolalla and Mayer, was recorded at EastWest Studios in Hollywood.
-All recording and mixing was completed by Aníbal Kerpel, with additional mixing by Mark Senasac, Joel Yarger, Mayer and Caruso.
+The orchestral score, performed by the Nashville Scoring Orchestra, was recorded at Ocean Way Studios in Nashville, while the soundtrack's drums and percussion, performed by Gordy, Santaolalla, and Mayer, was recorded at EastWest Studios in Hollywood.
+All recording and mixing was completed by Aníbal Kerpel, with additional mixing by Mark Senasac, Joel Yarger, Mayer, and Caruso.
 The soundtrack was mastered by Marc Senasac at PlayStation Recording Studios.